 Pick a cloud platform where we host your deployment.
 We support:

 - Google Cloud Platform (GCP)

 Which platform you pick is personal preference.
-Elastic Cloud handles all hosting details for you, no additional cloud accounts required.
+Elasticsearch Service handles all hosting details for you, no additional cloud accounts required.

 Pick a region where your deployment gets hosted.

 A region is a geographic area where the data centers that host your deployment live.
 If you are not sure what to pick, select one that is close to you.
-To learn more about the differences between regions, see Elastic Cloud Regions.
+To learn more about the differences between regions, see Elasticsearch Service Regions.